 - You were under 24 years old or enrolled in college at least part time at the time of your parent’s or guardian’s death.

 You must have a valid FAFSA on file with NAU and submit all requested documents listed in your To Do Items on LOUIE.
 The Department of Defense will identify eligible individuals once the FAFSA is submitted.
 If you are eligible, the Office of Scholarships and Financial Aid will post the grant to your LOUIE account.
 No further application is necessary on your part.

 As required but the Budget Control Act of 2011 (the sequester law), award amounts for any Iraq and Afghanistan Service Grant that is first disbursed on or after Oct.
-1, 2019, and before Oct.
-1, 2020 must be reduced by 5.9 percent from the award amount for which a recipient would otherwise have been entitled.
-Any Iraq and Afghanistan Service Grant that is first disbursed on or after Oct.1, 2020, and before Oct.1, 2021 must be reduced by 5.7 percent.
+1, 2021 and before Oct.
+1, 2022 must be reduced by 5.7 percent from the award amount for which a recipient would otherwise have been entitled.

 You must submit the FAFSA every year that you are enrolled, continue to meet the general eligibility criteria and maintain Satisfactory Academic Progress.
 Please be aware that the federal government has established a lifetime limit for this grant of no more than 12 full-time semesters (or its equivalent) for eligible students.